thebrianbug/svelte-turbo-starter/README.md

 - Run `npm run check` to verify types across all projects
 - TypeScript configuration is shared through the `typescript-config` package
 - Each app and package has its own `tsconfig.json` that extends the shared config
+- Database schema types are automatically generated by Drizzle ORM

 ## License